Average Calculator

 The average score = ΣX / N = (84+90+75+60+85+15+81)/7 = 490/7 = 70

-In this kind of situation, the median of the data is a more suitable central tendency measure than the mean.
-To understand this, let's calculate the median for the original and modified examples.
+In situations like this, the median serves as a much more reliable metric.
+To prove this, let's calculate the median for both the original and the modified datasets.

 Example

-The table below displays Jasmine's original score for seven subjects from the previous semester.
-What is the median of Jasmine's previous semester subject scores?
+The table below displays Jasmine's original scores for her seven subjects.
+What is the median of these scores?

 Solution

-As the first step, we will arrange all scores as an array.
-Depending on your preference, you can organize it in ascending or descending order.
+First, we must arrange all the scores into an ordered array.
+You can organize them in either ascending or descending order.
+Let's arrange them in ascending order:

 60, 75, 81, 84, 85, 90, 92